KarelZe/edu/adv_ml/01_self_test.md

 - F: *What is the definition of a kernel and its relation to an underlying feature space?* 🧠
 - F: *Why are kernels more powerful than traditional feature-based methods?* 🧠
 - F: *What do we mean by the kernel trick?* 🧠
+- F: *What is the central idea of SVMs?*
+- A: We try to find a plane that separates the classes in the feature space.
+If that's not possible, we get creative in two ways:
+    - We soften what we mean by separates through the introduction of support vectors.
+    - We enrich and enlarge the feature space so that separation is possible.
+This means the feature space get's transformed.
+- F: *What does a Maximal Margin Classifier maximize for?*
+- F: *What is the purpose of the support vectors $$\epsilon$$?
+- F: *Explain what is referred to as *feature expansion*?
+- F: *Name and define kernels that can be used with SVMs.*
+- F: *Compare SVMs to logistic regression*
+- A:
+  - When classes are not linearly separable, SVM does better than logistic regression. ([See here](https://stats.stackexchange.com/a/95348))
+  - Otherwise, the performance of logistic regression (with ridge penalty) and SVM are very similar.
+  - To estimate probabilities, the choice should be logistic regression.
+  - If interpretability and speed is a major concern, logistic regression should be used.
+- F: *Explain how Least-Squares Support Vector Regression improves ordinary SVMs for bond recovery rate prediction.
+- F: *Explain how semiparametric Least-squares Support Vector Regression improves ordinary SVMs for bond recovery rate prediction.
+- F: *Name proper alternatives to standard SVMs for default prediction.*

 ## Neural Net